Two-Face(s): ionized and neutral gas winds in the local Universe: Method

-To model both the P Cygni profile and the interstellar absorption or emission at the systemic velocity, we introduce a second pair of Gaussians at the $one-free-doublet$ model.\\ In particular we define two new models of double doublets: the $two-free-fix-doublet$ and the $two-free-doublet$, respectively, model 2 and 3.\\ \\ \textbf{Model 2.} The $two-free-fix-doublet$ consist of two gaussian doublets: one fixed to the systemic velocity and one free to varies in the wavelength space.
+To model both the P Cygni profile and the interstellar absorption or emission at the systemic velocity, we introduce a second pair of Gaussians at the $one-free-doublet$ model.\\ In particular we define two new models of double doublets: the $two-free-fix-doublet$ and the $two-free-doublet$, respectively, model 2 and 3.\\ \\ {Model 2.} The $two-free-fix-doublet$ consist of two gaussian doublets: one fixed to the systemic velocity and one free to varies in the wavelength space.
 The model is described by: the line centroid of the two doublets ($\lambda_{1}$ and $\lambda_{2}$ ), the lines widths ($\sigma_{1}$ and $\sigma_{2}$), the amplitudes of the blue lines (A$_{\lambda5890}{1}$ and A$_{\lambda5890}{2}$) and the ratio $\alpha_{1}$ and $\alpha_{2}$.
 We note that often the $two-free-doublet$ leads to unphysical solutions, since the absorption or emission troughs are not well resolved.
 In order to not incur in this spurious results, the width of the second pair of Gaussians is constrained to the velocity dispersion of the nebular gas previously fitted to the H$\alpha$ emission line (this is similar to those assumed in previous studies e.g. \citealp{Cazzoli+16} and \citealp{Martin2012} by using the [OII] doublet).
 The model described the observed line with five free parameters.
 As in the first model the flux ratio ($\alpha_{1}$ and $\alpha_{2}$) is set to vary between 1 and 2.
-The velocity of the outflowing gas is now expressed by the shift of the central blue wavelength ($\lambda_{1}$), $\Delta V_{2}$. \\ \\ \textbf{Model 3.} The $two-free-doublet$ is equal to the model 2 but with both the doublets free to vary in the wavelength range (seven free parameters).
+The velocity of the outflowing gas is now expressed by the shift of the central blue wavelength ($\lambda_{1}$), $\Delta V_{2}$. \\ \\ {Model 3.} The $two-free-doublet$ is equal to the model 2 but with both the doublets free to vary in the wavelength range (seven free parameters).
 In this way, also the non systemic red component (in emission or absorption) is well fitted.
-The blue-shift of the outflowing component is is referred to as $\Delta V_{3}$. \\ \\ To avoid overfitting and allow for the correct number of Gaussian doublets used in each Na D line fit, we employ the the Bayesian Information Criterion (\citealp{Liddle2007}): $BIC= \chi^{2} + p * \ln(n)$ , where $\chi^{2}$ is the chi squared of the fit, p is the number of free parameters and n is the number of flux points used in the fit.
+The blue-shift of the outflowing component is referred to as $\Delta V_{3}$. \\ \\ {To avoid over-fitting and to allow the correct number of Gaussian doublets used in each Na I D line fit, we employ the the Bayesian Information Criterion (BIC, \citealp{Liddle2007}).
+BIC is a likelihood criterion penalized by the model complexity widely used in the problem of model identification.
+This method is particularly useful when a set of different candidates models with different number of parameters is used to describe a given data set.
+The BIC criterion is defined as: $BIC= \chi^{2} + p * \ln(n)$ , where $\chi^{2}$ is the chi squared of the fit, $p$ is the number of free parameters and $n$ is the number of flux points used in the fit.
 We measure the BIC value by using the three fitting methods described above, BIC1, BIC2 and BIC3, respectively.
 The model with the smallest value of the BIC is chosen as the preferred model for the data.
-We visually inspect each fit to evaluate the success of this procedure.
-According with this statistical method we use $\Delta V_{1}$, $\Delta V_{2}$ and $\Delta V_{3}$ and $\sigma_{1}$,$\sigma_{2}$ and $\sigma_{3}$ to quantify the blue-shift and the width of the outflowing component. \\ \\ In order to estimate measurements uncertainties, the observed spectrum is perturbed randomly accordingly with the observed S/N. We simulate, in this way, 1000 different realizations of the same observed spectrum.
-Than, we fit the new noisy spectra with our 3 methods.
-Each quantity ($\Delta V_{1}$, $\Delta V_{2}$ , $\Delta V_{3}$, $\sigma_{1}$,$\sigma_{2}$ and $\sigma_{3}$) is measured on all the new template spectra, the 68$\%$ confidence interval is adopted as a measure of the uncertainty.
+We visually inspect each fit to evaluate the accuracy of this procedure.
+According to this statistical method we use $\Delta V_{1}$, $\Delta V_{2}$ and $\Delta V_{3}$ and $\sigma_{1}$,$\sigma_{2}$ and $\sigma_{3}$ of the fit with the lowest BIC value to quantify the blue-shift and the width of the outflowing component.} \\ \\ In order to estimate measurements uncertainties, the observed spectrum is perturbed randomly accordingly to the observed SNR.
+We simulate, in this way, 1000 different realizations of the same observed spectrum.
+We fit the obtained noisy spectra with our 3 methods.
+Each quantity ($\Delta V_{1}$, $\Delta V_{2}$ , $\Delta V_{3}$, $\sigma_{1}$,$\sigma_{2}$ and $\sigma_{3}$) is measured in all perturbed template spectra.
+The 68$\%$ confidence interval of each quantity distribution around the mean value is adopted as a measure of the uncertainty.